-There’s just something different about getting fresh caught local fish sushi.
-I recommend you try at least a couple pieces of the Maguro Nigiri which is Hawaiian Big Eye Tuna.
+There’s just something different about getting fresh-caught local fish sushi.
+I recommend you try at least a couple of pieces of the Maguro Nigiri which is Hawaiian Big Eye Tuna.

 Plus look at that Mickey wasabi.
 Talk about attention to detail.

 Hopefully at least one thing I’ve enjoyed at Aulani makes it to your food bucket list.

 But if there was anything that I missed, let me know in the comments below, thanks!